Hiking Challenges and Games

 - Just for Fun!

-Add extra fun to your day at Gore this summer with one of our hiking challenges or activities!
+Add extra fun to your day at Gore this fall with one of our hiking challenges or activities!

-While you explore our 10+ miles of hiking trails, we invite you to take part in one of our fun hiking challenges or games.
-Choose from challenges like the Gore 6er or Lap-A-Loop or games like Survive the Wild.
-All of these offerings are FREE to participate and enter!
+While you explore our variety of hiking trails, we invite you to take part in one of our fun hiking challenges or games.
+Choose from challenges like the Gore 6er or games like Survive the Wild.
+All of these offerings are FREE to participate in!

 Gore Mountain 6er